freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/complementary-usage.md

 <img src="bridge-component.png" width="248" alt="Visual Scripting Bridge" class="img-fluid float-end" style="margin-left: 15px"/>

 In order to give VPE's visual scripting nodes access to your game logic engine, we provide what we call a *Visual Scripting Bridge*.
 It's a component that you'll need to add to your table's game object, along with your original gamelogic engine.
-You can do that by selecting the game object, clicking *Add Component* in the inspector, and choosing *Visual Pinball -> Gamelogic Engine -> Visual Scripting Game Logic*.
+You can do that by selecting the game object, clicking *Add Component* in the inspector, and choosing *Pinball -> Gamelogic Engine -> Visual Scripting Game Logic*.

 This will give you access to most of the nodes.
 For example, the [On Lamp Changed](xref:uvs_node_reference#on-lamp-changed) event will now be triggered by whatever other gamelogic engine you're using.